Anju0806/SVGLogoCreator/README.md

 ---
 Thank you for using the SVGLogoCreator!
-We hope you enjoy creating customized logos.
+Hope you enjoy creating customized logos.